-Many of our clients use SquadCast.
+Several of our clients use this web-based software and it works well for multiple person podcasts.
 They have an easy to use scheduler for guests and provide great audio quality.
-There is video for collaboration purposes, and recording video is now possible.

-SquadCast provides good quality audio with excellent support.
+There is video for collaboration purposes, and recording video is now possible but you'll need to be at the PRO level (\$40 monthly) to use that feature.
+Squadcast provides quality audio and has excellent support.
 Pro: Web-based, easy to use, great audio quality.
-Supports mobile on Android devices.
+Supports mobile on Android and iOS devices.